 Ordinarily, Montreux Switzerland is a scenic, sleepy town on Lake Geneva.
-But once a year, it burst into buzzy, bebop, bluesy beats when the Jazz Festival comes to town.
+But once a year, the Montreux Riviera bursts into buzzy, bebop, bluesy beats when the Jazz Festival comes to town.

 Montreux and its three-mile-long esplanade provide photo ops at every turn, especially during the Jazz Festival when nights are bathed in every conceivable neon color.